 The monitoring programme was initiated for all activities in September 2015.
 These activities and preliminary results are described in more detail from the links above.
 The activities over the project period (September 2015 to March 2017) include:

 This project has built on the ongoing independent baseline monitoring programme started early in 2015 in Lancashire, around the two proposed Cuadrilla Resources Ltd shale gas exploration sites.

-The extension of the monitoring programme into North Yorkshire has been made possible by a grant awarded by the Department of Energy and Climate Change (DECC).
+The extension of the monitoring programme into North Yorkshire has been made possible by a grant awarded by the Department for Business, Energy & Industrial Strategy (BEIS).
 The current work in Lancashire is funded by BGS and the individual project partners.